 - Why Is Your Beagle Not Eating (All Reasons Explained)

 - Why Do Beagles Eat So Much?
 (And When Is There Something Wrong?)

 - Do Beagles Smell?
 (And How To Deal With A Smelly Beagle)

 Why Do Beagle Puppies Eat Their Poop?

 Beagle puppies won’t really be eating their poop for that many more reasons than an adult dog.
-So, if there is a reason why an adult dog is eating poop, then that is probably going to be applying to a puppy too.
+So, if there is a reason why an adult dog is eating poop, then that will probably be applied to a puppy.